-If you spend a lot on dining and entertainment and are looking to earn cash back rewards, then the Savor® Rewards from Capital One® is one of the best cards to consider.
+If you spend a lot on dining and entertainment and are looking to earn cash back rewards, then the Capital One® Savor® Cash Rewards Credit Card is one of the best cards to consider.

-In this review I wanted to share seven reasons you should consider getting this card, and one reason in particular you may want to sign up for the Capital One Savor ASAP.
+In this review, I wanted to share seven reasons you should consider getting this card, and one reason, in particular, you may want to pick up the Capital One Savor ASAP.

-The Savor Rewards Card offers a welcome bonus of $500 cash back after spending $3,000 within three months.
-That’s a very nice incentive to get an all around very lucrative card.
+The Savor Rewards Card offers a welcome bonus of $300 cash back after spending $3,000 within three months.
+That’s a very nice incentive to get an all-around very lucrative card.

 This is also a card that I know many people haven’t had before, so if you’re someone who has had a lot of the other major credit cards, this is another card to consider.